Oklahoma

 Full rain suit

-Oklahoma summer rain passes quickly; a light shell is sufficient.
+Oklahoma summer rain passes quickly; A light shell is sufficient.

 Expectation of urban amenities on site

-Monkey Island is a genuine lake island; the nearest town is small and the resort is the destination.
+Monkey Island is a genuine lake island; The nearest town is small and the resort is the destination.

 Sample itinerary